rozachatz/CashFlowz/README.md

 - #### RequestService

-Gets, submits and resolves all transaction requests, which are stored in a Redis cache (i.e., requestsCache).
+Gets, submits and resolves all transfer requests, which are stored in a Redis cache (i.e., requestsCache).

 ### Persistent Layer